jcbk101/FSMachine/README.md

 Use of the update function requires having placed either a `update(self, parent, dt)` or a `fixed_update(self, parent, dt)` function, being physics dependent.

 Note: I am attempting to figure a way to utilize multiple scripts attached to a single GO.
 This will allow for much cleaner code and state structure.
 I am trying to avoid using multiple `moduleState.lua` files to handle each state as these files will remain in memory.
-I wish to have the FSM released from memory when a script is removed (assuming a lua module is not).
+I wish to have the FSM's states released from memory when a script is removed (assuming a lua module is not).